http4k/http4k/src/docs/blog/meet_http4k/index.md

 ##### Footnotes
 * **"But... but... but... asynchronous!
 And Webscale!"**, *I heard them froth*.
 Yes, you are correct - "Server as a Function" is based on asynchronous functions and [**http4k**](https://http4k.org) exposes a synchronous API.
 However, our experience suggests that for the vast majority of apps, it actually makes API integration harder unless you've got async all the way down - and that is assuming that async clients are actually available for all your various dependency types.
 We found that this plainly didn't matter for our use-cases so went for *Simple API™* instead... it's possible however that Kotlin co-routines will allow us to revisit this decision.
+* **What no websockets?** Nope - not yet.
+Because [**http4k**](https://http4k.org) has been developed in the context of synchronous HTTP REST-y services, the requirement hasn't actually come up as a use-case yet.
+And because apps are independent of the actual Server that they are deployed to, would need to be reimplemented on each supported Server backend - which means finding a model that fitted all of them.
+This *is*, however, entirely doable... we just need the impetus to actually do it.
+Feel free to contribute a solution... :)